rails/rails/guides/source/active_support_core_extensions.md

 #### `assert_valid_keys`

-The method `assert_valid_keys` receives an arbitrary number of arguments, and checks whether the receiver has any key outside that white list.
+The method `assert_valid_keys` receives an arbitrary number of arguments, and checks whether the receiver has any key outside that list.
 If it does `ArgumentError` is raised.

 ```ruby
 {a: 1}.assert_valid_keys(:a)  # passes